 National Leadership Program, Summer 2015

-Marisa Rafsky was a Jewish Inclusion Fellow with RespectAbility during the summer of 2015.
+Marisa Rafsky was a Jewish Inclusion Apprentice with RespectAbility during the summer of 2015.
 Born in San Pedro Sula, Honduras and adopted as an infant, she immigrated to the United States where she spent the majority of her life in Philadelphia, Pennsylvania.
 Rafsky is profoundly deaf but prefers to use speech and read lips.

 In 2012, she received an International Baccalaureate Diploma upon graduating high school.
 In 2013 Rafsky was selected as a Youth in International Development & Foreign Affairs intern by the U.S. International Council on Disabilities.
 Aside from disability advocacy, her current interests include law, politics and public policy.